andres20980/kasten-docs/docs/api.md

 The simplest way to use the API is through kubectl.
 To understand the API better refer to the following:
 © Copyright 2017-2024, Kasten, Inc.
+### latest_api_concepts.md
+## API Concepts
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+API Concepts
+AuditConfigs
+Profiles
+Policies
+Policy Presets
+Actions
+Transforms
+Transform Sets
+Blueprint Bindings
+Applications
+Restore Points
+Reports
+Repositories
+KastenDR
+StorageSecurityContext
+- API Concepts
+- AuditConfigs
+- Profiles
+- Policies
+- Policy Presets
+- Actions
+- Transforms
+- Transform Sets
+- Blueprint Bindings
+- Applications
+- Restore Points
+- Reports
+- Repositories
+- KastenDR
+- StorageSecurityContext
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Accessing Veeam Kasten
+- API and Command Line
+Veeam Kasten exposes an API based on Kubernetes Custom Resource Definitions (CRDs).
+This section helps you learn about the Veeam Kasten platform and the abstractions that that are available through the API.
+Currently the following Veeam Kasten objects are supported:
+- Profile - abstracts a location (e.g. object store,
+NFS file store) and a set of credentials for accessing it.
+The Profile location is used to store and transfer application meta-data and, in some cases, actual persistent data during Veeam Kasten data management operations.
+- Policy - represents a collection of data management actions that are configured to occur on a periodic or event driven basis.
+Policies would typically encode a set of business rules and translate them to specific actions that Veeam Kasten will apply on the applications it has discovered.
+- PolicyPreset - is a predefined set of settings that can easily be applied to a Policy.
+A PolicyPreset can represent organizational SLAs requiring a user to specify only the application details to be used in a Policy.
+- Applications - abstracts an application
+that has been automatically discovered on the cluster where Veeam Kasten is running.
+The application object encapsulates information about all stateful and stateless resources that comprise the application.
+- Action - represents a data management operation that Veeam Kasten perform.
+Actions can be initiated on demand or as part of a policy.
+A number of different types of actions are supported.
+- RestorePoint - created as a result of a backup or import action, a RestorePoint represents a version-in-time of an application that has been captured by Veeam Kasten and that can be restored using a restore action.
+- StorageRepository - a representation of
+where and how Veeam Kasten stores its exported backup data.
+These objects provide a mechanism of more precisely managing and monitoring low-level data layout.
+- KastenDR - Veeam Kasten Disaster Recovery (KDR) enables the recovery of a Veeam Kasten instance in the event of various disasters, including accidental deletion of Veeam Kasten resources, failure of underlying cluster infrastructure, or malicious acts.
+Its representation includes resources that fetch the list of available KDR restore points and restore an instance from a KDR restore point.
+- TransformSet - store a set of
+Transforms as a custom resource.
+It provides more granular RBAC control, and the possibility of repeated use for Transforms.
+- BlueprintBinding - represents a selection of resources in a cluster and a blueprint that Veeam Kasten will use for such resources.
+- StorageSecurityContext -
+represents pod security context settings to access target storage to execute backup and restore operations.
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_api_auditconfigs.md
 ## AuditConfigs
 - Veeam Kasten Disaster Recovery